SXerox007/OrderServiceApp/README.md

 Contributions to OrderServiceApp are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 Follow the contribution guidelines mentioned in the CONTRIBUTING.md file.

 ## License
-OrderServiceApp is licensed under the MIT License.
+OrderServiceApp is licensed under the Apache License.

 ## Contact
 For any inquiries or feedback, please contact us at sumitthakur769@gmail.com.